 6. Pipe a ring of buttercream frosting around the edges; spread lemon curd over cake; spread lemon cheesecake filling over lemon curd.

 Finally place third layer on cake, then poke 3 skewers or straws through cake from top to bottom to keep layers from sliding.
 Trip top edges of straws/skewers even with top of cake.

 On third layer, spread top with lemon butter cream frosting.
 You can leave it like this for a completely naked cake.
 We prefer to frost sides of cake, then scrape sides with a cake scraper or spatula to reveal layers.

 What is a naked cake?

 We made this lemon cheesecake cake a “naked cake.”
 Just what is a naked cake?
-It’s a layer cake that’s decorated with little to no frosting on their sides.
+It’s a layer cake that’s decorated with little to no frosting on its' sides.
 It’s been a big trend over the last decade, specifically in wedding cakes.
 The naked cake trend started with Christina Tosi at Milk Bar in NYC in 2014 and its popularity quickly spread.

 How to frost a naked cake

 - After stacking and filling your cake, top the cake by frosting it (typically with butter cream frosting).
 You can leave the layers completely exposed, or spread a layer of frosting over the entire cake.

 - After frosting the sides, scrape off most of the frosting with a cake scraper or metal spatula.

 - Make sure the entire cake has frosting which will help keep the cake from drying out.